ELK: Exploring the Efficiency of Inter-core Connected AI Chips with Deep Learning Compiler Techniques: Design and Implementation

 After scheduling \textstt{Op5}'s execution, \pname{} schedules its preload to occur just before its execution or before \textstt{Op6}'s preload, whichever is earlier, to preserve data dependency.
 Scheduling the preceding operator (\textstt{Op4}) will depend on \textstt{Op5}'s preload time, which is estimated as the maximum of (1) the HBM access time from a roofline model~\cite{roofline} and (2) the interconnect transfer time from the cost model in \S\ref{sec:design:allocation}.

-Our algorithm has $O(KN)$ complexity as we iterate through $N$ operators and at most $K$ preload numbers per operator.
-The algorithm provably finds the end-to-end plan with the shortest total time, assuming it can obtain the optimal execution time for each preload number. \Cref{lemma:basecase} and \Cref{thm:induction} formalizes the algorithm (see Appendix~\mbox{\ref{appendix}} for proofs).
+Our algorithm has $O(KN)$ complexity as we iterate through $N$ operators with up to $K$ preload numbers per operator.
+The algorithm provably finds the end-to-end plan with the shortest total time, assuming it can obtain the optimal execution time for each preload number.
+Lemma \ref{lemma:basecase} and \Cref{thm:induction} formalize the algorithm.